Bunions also referred to as hallux valgus or hallux abducto valgus, are formed when the big toe bends towards other toes.

 Keep reading to see our top 5 recommendations for the best running shoes for bunions.

-Best Rated Running Shoes for Bunions Reviewed
+Quick Look at Our Top Picks for Best Running Shoes for Bunions

 The best running shoes for bunions should be comfortable, roomy and stretchable.
 Additionally, it should have a wider toe box, enough room for your bunion to spread, and great arch support.
 Such shoes should not rub the sensitive area.